Name: Sai

 Name: Hibino Makoto

-Not just in queerland, but at school, at work and even in citizen's movements there are all kinds of problems.
+Not just in queerland, but at school, at work and even in citizen's movements

 People you don't like, strict boss, secret rules, etc.